Ensibuuko/interview-assesment-mid-level-android-developer-2025/Instructions.md

 ## 🚀 Core Features to Implement

 ### 1. **Authentication**
-- Implement user registration and login endpoints.
+- Implement user registration and login.

 ### 2. **Investment Plans**
 - Plans are predefined and seeded in the database. [https://matthiaslischka.at/2019/01/15/seed-room-database/]